 The following are some possible risk:

 - Sensation changes: Repositioning of abdominal tissue can affect the superficial sensory nerves within this area and in your upper thighs.
 You may feel numbness within these areas.

 - Accumulation of fluid: Temporary pockets of fluid can also form under your skin.
 You doctor will have to drain these fluids.

-- Tissue necrosis: In rare cases, fatty tissue deep in the abdominal area can get damaged.
+- Tissue necrosis: In rare cases, Lipoma deep in the abdominal area can get damaged.
 The surgeon must remove the tissue that does not heal or die.

 Liposuction and tummy tuck both improve the appearance of your midsection.
 However, these procedures are different in their results and the way they work.

 Liposuction is a less risky procedure and has less recovery downtime.
 A tummy tuck, however, is a more severe surgery.